The Field Berry Farm

 Guests in wheelchairs kindly note that our facilities are wheelchair friendly however, there are no pathways in the field making it challenging to move freely in the fields.

-Almond Blossom Trail
+Almond Blossom Walk

 The trail is 1.5km long and should take half an hour, depending on how fast you walk.
 No fitness level required.
 People must be able to walk on uneven ground for +/- half an hour.